 - Promotes heart health and lowers blood pressure.

-- Supports healthy thyroid function and helps to regulate blood sugar levels.
+- Help support healthy thyroid function and helps to regulate blood sugar levels.

 - Mood support and protects against cognitive decline.